Leafy and open space:

 approx. 15.000 m²

 Vogelkamp Neugraben is uniquely located on the periphery of the city and in the direct neighbourhood of the ecologically important nature reserve and EU bird sanctuary of the “Moorgürtel”.
 At the same time, it has excellent transport links and is in the direct proximity of the centre of Neugraben (map).
 With the community centre BGZ Süderelbe and a large park with sports and games facilities, there is a diverse range of educational and leisure opportunities directly on site.
 Around 1,500 housing units will be created in a family-friendly mix of detached, semi-detached and townhouses, with some apartment buildings.
 With kindergartens, various local squares, a mobility station and many landscaped leafy spaces, the Vogelkamp is a liveable district on the periphery of the city.
-Around 2/3 of the district has already been sold and many residents have moved into their new homes.
-Current invitations to tender for detached housing plots can be found at www.naturverbunden-wohnen.de.
+A new entrance to the Neugraben suburban railway station was opened in 2022.
+The main part of the district has already been sold and most residents have moved into their new homes.

 Detached housing in Vogelkamp Neugraben